1

 • 1

 You are right about me abusing a flag for this reason.
 I did not realise this very well until I read this.
 This has made me edit my meta question.
 However, the rest of my question still stands.
 I'd like to upvote your remarks, but it is not an answer to my question, more like a comment on part of it.
-Jan 6, 2016 at 15:38
+Commented Jan 6, 2016 at 15:38

 • 1